psevdomaksim/TheGame/README.md

-# TheGame_June2021
+# The Game
-The project was made in three weeks and was presented as an examination task for the second year of study at the "STEP" Academy.
+The project was made using JavaScript, CSS and HTML

-Engine - "PointJs" by Alexander Ptichkin
+Engine - "PointJs"

 Graphics and Sounds - https://opengameart.org/

-Music - "Get to khow me better" and "A Promise From Distant Days" by Sergey Eybog
+Music - "Get to khow me better", "A Promise From Distant Days".